Monday, November 30, 2015

 FACELESS POOR AND BOURGEOIS HEROES

-THE HUMBLE: IN PAINTINGS THEY ARE AN ANONYMOUS MASS, IN LITERATURE CLICHÉS OR THREATS
+THE HUMBLE APPEAR AS AN ANONYMOUS MASS, AS CLICHÉS OR AS THREATS

 • The profile of an underclass fighter appears on the left, while three middle-class figures emerge full-face in the right: